kdeldycke/awesome-engineering-team-management/README.md

 * `One way in which I've seen OKRs used effectively is as a defense against the type of middle or upper manager who is constantly coming up with new ideas or tasks.` ([source](https://news.ycombinator.com/item?id=19550614))

+## Re-organizations

+* `If you have dealt with large, completely incompetent organisations and wondered how the hell they actually keep going - theres your answer.
+If built correctly it's genuinely difficult to mess things up.` ([source](https://news.ycombinator.com/item?id=20533922))
+* [An Alternative Approach to Re-Orgs At Your Company](https://caseyaccidental.com/alternative-approach-re-orgs/) - `Trying not to repeat re-org mistakes, we started working on a structure that would make the re-org act like a feedback-fueled progress driven by the teams instead of by people above them.`

 ## Stress

 * [If You’re So Successful, Why Are You Still Working 70 Hours a Week?](https://hbr.org/2018/02/if-youre-so-successful-why-are-you-still-working-70-hours-a-week) - `Our tendency to overwork and burn out is framed by a complex combination of factors involving our profession, our organization, and ourselves.
 At the heart of it is insecurity.`